 - CEO / Senior Officer

 - Global CEO / Senior Officer

 - Managing / Leading Growth

 - Oil and Gas Operations

+- Health, Safety and Environment

-Experience Over 25 years of industry experience focused on production and operations engineering, asset management and business development, working onshore and offshore in Europe and Canada Current Role President and CEO (since March 7, 2023) Various executive and and management roles at Vermilion including President (2022 to 2023), Vice President, North America (2020 to 2021), Vice President, Canada Business Unit (2016 to 2020) and Director, Alberta Foothills - Canada Business Unit (2014 to 2016) Joined Vermilion in 2006 as a Senior Exploitation Engineer on the France team and in 2008 progressed to the role of France Exploitation Manager Background Prior to joining Vermilion worked at Chevron for nine years in operations, technical and project management roles both onshore and offshore Education B.Sc.
+Experience Over 25 years of industry experience focused on production and operations engineering, asset management and business development, working onshore and offshore in Europe and Canada Current Role President (since Jan 1, 2022) and CEO (since March 7, 2023) Various executive and management roles at Vermilion including President (2022 to 2023), Vice President, North America (2020 to 2021), Vice President, Canada Business Unit (2016 to 2020) and Director, Alberta Foothills - Canada Business Unit (2014 to 2016) Joined Vermilion in 2006 as a Senior Exploitation Engineer on the France team and in 2008 progressed to the role of France Exploitation Manager Background Prior to joining Vermilion worked at Chevron for nine years in operations, technical and project management roles both onshore and offshore Education B.Sc.
 Mechanical Engineering (Dean's List), Memorial University of Newfoundland Other Professional Engineer (P.Eng.) designation